-The health and safety training group collaborates with the technical training group (TTG) and align their H&S Training and Competency requirements with the GTM IMS 7.0 Capability Management Process, GTM IMS 7.1 Competency Assurance Process and GTM IMS 7.2 Training Process where applicable to Health and Safety Training.
+The health and safety training group collaborates with the technical training group (TTG) and align their H&S Training and Competency requirements with the GTM IMS Capability Management Element, GTM IMS Competency Assurance Process and GTM IMS Training Process where applicable to Health and Safety Training.

 Under the H&S program, it is H&S related Worker competency that is of concern.
-As such, the OSHA definition for a "competent person" provides a meaningful guide to the scope of H&S related competency assurance:
+As such, the OSHA definition for a "competent person" provides a meaningful guide to the scope of H&S related competency assurance.

-"Competent Person" means one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to Employees, and who has authorization to take prompt corrective measures to eliminate them.
+"Competent Person" means one who can identify existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to Employees, and who has authorization to take prompt corrective measures to eliminate them.
 (CFR 1926.32[f])